Skip to main content

 Frequently Asked Questions

-Can I use a 13 hours and 10 minutes timer for driving break reminders?
+Can I use a 13 hours and 10 minutes timer for a mini mindfulness retreat at home?

 What standardized exams require 13 hours and 10 minutes practice sessions?